Get Started with HeteroSTA

 • Example: heterosta_read_spef(sta, "design.spef");

 • Method B: Estimation from Placement Used during physical design when a SPEF is unavailable.
-It estimates parasitics from pin coordinates.
+It estimates parasitics from pin coordinates using internal Steiner tree algorithms (FLUTE or PDR).

 • API: heterosta_extract_rc_from_placement()

-• Method C: From an In-Memory Database Analogous to heterosta_set_netlistdb, a planned future feature will allow for setting RC parasitics directly from an in-memory data structure, bypassing the need for intermediate SPEF files.
+• Method C: From an In-Memory Database Analogous to heterosta_set_netlistdb, this method allows for setting RC parasitics directly from an in-memory data structure (via the FlattenedParasiticsFFI struct).
+This bypasses the need for intermediate SPEF files, making it ideal for tight integration with external extractors or custom routing tools.

 Step 5: Prepare the Timing Graph